 The support you can access from the government will depend on your residency status.
-For further information please refer to the Student Finance eligibility criteria and the UK government's Education Hub FAQs page.
+For further information please refer to the Student Finance eligibility criteria.
 EU students should refer to our dedicated webpage for information on the impact of the UK leaving European Union membership.